 Please click here to find out more.

+We begin with a hunting piece from Haydn.
+We experience autumn in a Japanese village and then in Warsaw.
 Just as leaves change color in autumn, so do the interpretations of an autumnal composition.
-We hear two versions of Brubeck's "Autumn in Our Town" and three performances of Duke's "Autumn in New York."
+We hear Dave Brubeck's "Autumn in Our Town" and "Autumn in Washington Square" and three performances of Vernon Duke's "Autumn in New York."

 Bill starts us off with a series of tone poems illustrating fall by the original master of seasons--Vivaldi.
 Thomson likewise produces a series of scenes: the cool wind blowing, a dialogue, a romantic scene and a bustling promenade.
 Ives' "Halloween," which was never meant for the concert hall, evokes the image of a thousand bats clouding a night sky.
 Finally, we close with not one, but eight versions of the famous "September Song" by Kurt Weill, lyrics by Maxwell Anderson.